keithbarnatchez/Control-Variates-ME/README.md

-This file includes functions for implementing the **generalizability** version of the control variates estimator (e.g. the estimator that takes into account systematic differences in the covariate distribution between the validation data and overall data)
+This file includes functions for implementing the **generalizability** version of the control variates estimator (e.g. the estimator that takes into account systematic differences in the covariate distribution between the validation data and overall data).
+We generally recommend the generalizability implementation, as the resulting estimator will tend to be more efficient

-#### CLUSTER CODE
-- `ms-causal-exp.sh`
-This file submits a batch job request to run `ms-exposure-sim.R`.
-Edit it if you'd like to vary the amount of memory/cores used (the simulation is carried out in parallel)

 #### OUTPUT FILES
- - The `output` folder contains the results of different simulation runs, where the filename corresponds to the date/time of the simulation run.
-Each row in the output dataset corresponds to a **single iteration** of a simulation (I don't aggregate upfront so that we can calculate different stats of interest that may arise down-stream), with different operating characteristics
+ - The `sim_results` folder contains the results of different simulation runs, where the filename corresponds to the date/time of the simulation run.
+Each row in the output dataset corresponds to a **single simulation iteration**.

-- `plotting_res.R` is the main file used for plotting results.
-The user specifies a file from the `output` folder.
+- `plotting-control-variates.R` is the main file used for plotting results.
+The user specifies a file from the `sim_results` folder.
 Then, the results are averaged within different combinations of parameter values, after which plots of %bias, RMSE and CI coverage are produced

-#### DATA EXAMPLE
-The file `clean_data.R` is used for cleaning the raw NHANES data files stored in the `data` folder

-#### OLD FILES
-The `archive` folder contains old code from previous iterations of the project.
-None of the files stored here are currently being used